 For undergraduate students, full-time enrollment means completion of at least 12 credit hours per semester.

-*Some exceptions to the full-tjme enrollment requirement exist and are explained below in the section titled “Receive DSO Permission in Writing before You Become Part-Time.”
+*Some exceptions to the full-tjme enrollment requirement exist and are explained below in the section titled “Receive DSO Permission in Writing before Becoming Part-Time or Withdrawing Completely"

 Online and Distance Learning Classes